EricssonResearch/bloombility/bloom/split/README.md

 - `max_clients`: The maximum number of clients that can connect to the server.
 - `show_plot`: Whether to show the training plot after training is complete.
 (Default: False)
 - `parallel_training`: Whether to train the model in parallel or sequentially.
 (Default: False)

+Similarly, Worker and Server nodes can be configured by modifying the `bloom/config/split/worker/client_default.yaml` and `bloom/config/split/server/server_default.yaml` files respectively.
+Here are the available configuration options:

 ## Output